hanzhangyu/Aphrodite/readme.md

 # Aphrodite

-The Christmas is coming soon.
-Can I make it down in this two weekend?
+~~The Christmas is coming soon.
+Can I make it down in this two weekend?~~

+o(╥﹏╥)o, My monitor was broken.

 Sweet game make by cordova.